Writing a Student Learning Outcome

 Candidates will understand how to work with families of students.

-Candidates will design and implement a plan for outreach to families of their students.
+Candidates will design a plan for outreach to families of their students.

 Candidates will know how to assess student learning.